 Our team is made up of experienced professionals with varied backgrounds who undertake research, teaching on Cranfield post-graduate courses as well as bespoke executive courses.
 We also provide consultancy and advice to further develop the understanding of sustainability and responsibility within a business environment.

-Prof David Grayson CBE joined Cranfield University as director of the new Doughty Centre for Corporate Responsibility in April 2007, after a thirty year career as a social entrepreneur and campaigner for responsible business, diversity, and small business development.
+Prof David Grayson CBE joined Cranfield University as the Director of the new Doughty Centre for Corporate Responsibility in April 2007, after a thirty year career as a social entrepreneur and campaigner for responsible business, diversity, and small business development.
 He has chaired or served on the board of a number of public bodies and charities.
+David retired in December 2017 from the full time role as Director of the Doughty Centre at Cranfield, but continues to support and contribute to Cranfield University School of Management as Emeritus Professor for Corporate Responsibility and Sustainability.
 David currently chairs the national charity Carers UK which works to end carer isolation.
 Guardian Sustainable Business identified him as one of ten top global tweeters on sustainability leadership.
 He tweets as @DavidGrayson_.

 Research and executive education